ammar-tanwar/bloglearnbay/posts/practice-of-intelligence-with-help-of-artificial-intelligence-in-academics.md

 category: "Artificial Intelligence"
 position: "Editor"
 readTime: "10-12 mins"
-h1: "Practice of Intelligence with help of Artificial Intelligence in Academics"
+h1: "The Practice of Intelligence with help of Artificial Intelligence in Academics"
 id: "practice-of-intelligence-with-help-of-artificial-intelligence-in-academics"
 tableData:
   [